 - Cover mixing bowl and refrigerate for 24 hours, up to 72 hours.

-- When ready to bake, preheat oven to 350 degrees.
+- When ready to bake, preheat oven to 350โ (180โ).
 Line a baking sheet with parchment paper or a nonstick baking mat.

 - Take the dough out and let it sit at room temperature to soften before you try to scoop the dough.
-Scoop into 1-inch balls (or double the amount for really BIG giant cookies!) and place about 2 inches apart onto your cookie sheet.
+Scoop into 1-inch balls (about 1 1/2 tablespoons) and place about 2 inches apart onto your cookie sheet.

-- Bake until golden brown but still soft, 12 to 15 minutes.
+- Bake until golden brown but still soft, 10-12 minutes.
 Edges should be set, and top is golden brown, the middle may still look slightly underdone.
 Transfer sheet to a wire rack for 10 minutes, then slip cookies onto another rack to cool a bit more.
-Repeat with remaining dough, or reserve dough, refrigerated, for baking remaining batches the next day.
-Or freeze for up to 3 months.

 Notes